Cognigy/CustomModules/modules/kofax/README.md

 You need this secret to use the request forwarder.
 This forwarder starts the Kofax Robot and directly sends a `200 Accepted` if nothing gone wrong.
 So the user can continue chatting with the bot.

+## Node: CaptureId

+This Node starts the `id-catpure` webchat plugin to let the user capture his or her identity card.
+This could be the case, if the chatbot needs to collect general personal information such as the first name, last name and address.
+The plugin hands back all extracted informaton including the cropped image of the identity card itself and the user's personal picture.

 ## Node: RunRobot

 This Node runs a specific Kofax Robot, which was created in the [Kofax Design Studio](https://www.coforce.nl/kofax-kapow/design-studio/?lang=en).
 To test Kofax you can get your Trial [here](https://www.kofax.com/Products/Robotic-Process-Automation/Kapow/rpa-free-trial?crmCampaignID=CMP-14638-T2C7F5). \